nhantien/grant-program-analytics/docs/UploadData.md

 # Introduction
 The procedure of uploading the datasets differs depending on the dataset.\
-Most datasets can be uploaded in a simple way, whereas uploading `project_details` and `faculty_engagement` datasets requires a few additional steps.
+Most datasets can be uploaded in a simple way, whereas uploading `project_details` and `faculty_engagement` datasets requires a few more additional steps.

 # Project Details and Faculty Engagement
 `project_details` and `faculty_engagement` datasets will be pre-populated by our data cleaning process of raw Survey Monkey data.
 You can then populate the generated files by filling in empty columns, then re-upload them to make them viewable from the web application.

 ## Step 1: Upload Raw Data Files
-Firstly, you need to upload the raw survey monkey file to `/raw/survey_monkey` folder within `tlef-analytics` bucket.
+First, you need to upload the raw survey monkey file to `/raw/survey_monkey` folder within `tlef-analytics` bucket.
 ![Raw Survey Monkey Folder](./images/raw-sm-folder.jpeg)

 ## Step 2: Initiate Glue Job